Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 \section{Predictor-Corrector Potential Game}

 This section proposes a predictor-corrector potential game {approach} to solve \eqref{optimization}.
+The predictor-corrector structure is inspired by a previous work on CBF-based collision avoidance \cite{pcca}.
+Here we apply this structure in a game-theoretic setting to address the challenges caused by unknown cost functions of other agents.
 The Predictor {solves} \eqref{optimization} with the predefined cost function $\hat{J}_j$, and the Corrector {corrects} the prediction error caused by $\hat{J}_j\neq {J}_j$.
 The diagram of the PCPG framework is shown in Figure \ref{fig1}.